everettsmith928/Volera/README.md

-# Volera - Low-Friction Freelance Marketplace
+# Welcome to Volera:

-A Freelance marketplace being built on the XRP Ledger.
+A Low-Friction Freelance Marketplace built on the XRPL

 A new way to hire and retain freelancers in an ethical and sustainable way with the lowest possible platform fees.